-A worker’s return to work coordinator, insurer or approved workplace rehabilitation provider (provider) may prepare an application.
+A worker or the worker's return to work coordinator, insurer or approved workplace rehabilitation provider (provider) may prepare an application.

-The person developing the application must determine whether a worker has an entitlement to education or training assistance (under section 64C of the 1987 Act)3.
+The person developing the application must check whether a worker has an entitlement to education or training assistance (under section 64C of the 1987 Act - note this does not apply to exempt workers)3.
 This should be confirmed with the insurer.
 Where the worker is entitled to claim such assistance, this entitlement must be exhausted before accessing funding under the SIRA training program.

 A worker who has an entitlement to education or training assistance may be eligible for funding under the SIRA training program where: